aijianiula0601/stanford_alpaca/state_machine_cot/prompts/states/greeting_first_day.md

 - name: {role_name}
 - Residence: {residence}

-## Background:

-You just signed up for the Bigo app, hoping to find some new friends on it.
+- Description: You just signed up for the Bigo app, hoping to find some new friends on it.

 ## Chat history: